-Over the years I have "encountered" various explanations about why the sky is blue, but it was only recently that I realised that none of them really explained it clearly but instead relied on vague allusions to "scattering", so I decided to find out more.
-This is my simple take on why the sky is blue; it helped me to understand why it is, I hope it might help you.
+Over the years I encountered various explanations about why the sky is blue; but none of them really explained it, instead relying on vague allusions to "scattering".
+I decided to find out more, and this is my simple take on why the sky is blue; it helped me to understand it, I hope it might help you.

 The are two fundamental things one has to bear in mind when thinking about why the sky is blue.

-- The first is that all light that enters your eyes, unless it comes direct from a light source, arrives in your eyes after bouncing off something.
-So if you are outdoors on a nice sunny day, unless you look directly at the sun (which you should never do) then all the light arriving at your eyes has bounced off something, such as a tree, or a dog, or whatever it is that you see.
+- The first is that all light that enters your eyes, unless it comes direct from a light source, arrives after bouncing off something.
+So if you are outdoors on a nice sunny day, unless you look directly at the sun (which you should never do) then all the light arriving at your eyes has bounced off something, such as leaves of grass, a tree, or a dog, or whatever it is that you see.

-- The second is that without our atmosphere the daytime sky would be black.
-In fact, the sky wouldn't actually be black, it wouldn't be any colour at all; you would just be able to see directly out into space, just like astronauts do from the surface of the moon.
-Or in fact, just like we do at night.
-Any sunlight that didn't hit something on the surface of the earth would just stream past unseen.
+- The second is that without our atmosphere the daytime sky would appear black.
+The sky wouldn't actually be black, it wouldn't be any colour at all; you would just see directly out into space, like astronauts do from the surface of the moon.
+Or as we do at night.
+Without the atmosphere, any sunlight that didn't hit something on the surface of the earth would just stream past unseen.

-As light from the sun enters the atmosphere, some of it hits the oxygen and nitrogen molecules that make up the air and is scattered in all directions.
-This is called Rayleigh scattering after the British physicist Lord Rayleigh who first explained it.
+As light from the sun enters the atmosphere, some of it hits the oxygen and nitrogen molecules and is scattered in all directions.
+This is called Rayleigh scattering, after the British physicist Lord Rayleigh who first explained it.
 Some of the scattered light comes down towards you, and it is this light that you see as the colour of the sky.
 But why is it blue?

 The sun gives off light in all colours of the spectrum.
-We see this as white, but we know from the studies of Sir Isaac Newton that white light is made up of light from all the colours of the spectrum: red, orange, yellow, green, blue, indigo and violet.
-However, it turns out that light at the blue end of the spectrum is scattered much more than light at the red end of the spectrum, so the majority of the light that is scattered towards you, which you perceive as actually coming from the sky, is blue; and that's why the sky looks blue.
+We see this as white, but we know from the studies of Sir Isaac Newton that white light is made up of light from all the colours of the spectrum: red, orange, yellow, green, and blue.
+Newton added indigo and violet to make the number up to seven for occult reasons.
+Light at the blue end of the spectrum is scattered much more than light at the red end of the spectrum.
+The red light mostly carries on in a straight line, the light that is scattered towards you, which you perceive as actually coming from the sky, is blue.
+And that's why the sky looks blue.